 What Are Caramelized Onions?

-Caramelized onions are onions that are slow cooked in butter until they are very soft and golden.
+Caramelized onions are onions that are simply slow cooked in butter or oil, until they are very soft and golden.

 What do caramelized onions taste like?

-They taste sweet – and they add a sweet and savory flavor to just about anything (more on that below).
+They taste sweet – and they add a sweet and savory flavor profile to just about any dish (more on that below).

 What is the difference between caramelized onions and sauteed onions?